-The Wizard of Oz - Watch Order: Essential Films
+The Wizard of Oz Movies: Essential Films

 For those seeking the most important and accessible Oz experiences, this curated watch order focuses on the cultural touchstone and the current phenomenon.
 The 1939 MGM classic remains the definitive film adaptation that shaped how generations imagine Oz, while Wicked represents the most successful modern reinterpretation of the story.